SumitSingh711/Heart-Disease-Prediction/README.md

 </h3>Conclusion</h3>
 This end-to-end heart disease prediction project demonstrates the potential of machine learning in the healthcare domain.
 It highlights the importance of data preprocessing, algorithm selection, and evaluation, while providing a practical tool that could assist in early detection of heart disease.

-How to Use the Application
-You can access the heart disease predictor web application here.
-Enter your health information such as age, cholesterol, and blood pressure to get an instant prediction.

 <h3>Technologies Used</h3>
 Python
 Pandas, NumPy for data manipulation